therandomuser03/fusionnote/README.md

 FusionNote is a real-time rich text editor built with a sleek, modern UI and robust backend — think of it as a powerful mix of Notion, Google Keep, and your favorite writing tool.
 Built on a full-stack Next.js setup, FusionNote offers seamless editing, collaboration, and organization.

-> 🔧 *Currently under active development.
-Contributions, feedback, and stars are welcome!*
+> ⚠️ *Currently under active development.
+Contributions, feedback, and stars are always appreciated!*

 ---